Jan-Kang/artisynth_knee_model/README.md

-# artisynth_model_lowerlimb
+# artisynth_knee_model
-The repository for my master thesis - Lower Limb Model in Artisynth
+The repository for my master thesis - KneeModel in Artisynth